krishitha1908/Route_Optimzation_for_Delivery_Trucks/README.md

 # Route Optimization for delivery trucks

-This project is a web application designed to optimize delivery routes for BigBasket using the Traveling Salesman Problem (TSP) algorithm.
+This project is a web application designed to optimize delivery routes using the Traveling Salesman Problem (TSP) algorithm.

 ## Core Functionality